neilsteven1997/cybersecurity/writeups/networking-secure-protocols-tryhackme-2025-12-13.md

 * Securing email protocols (SMTP, POP3, IMAP) involves overlaying them with TLS, resulting in SMTPS, POP3S, and IMAPS, respectively.
 * The security mechanism is identical to HTTPS, requiring a TLS handshake post-TCP connection to initiate encryption.
 * Secure protocols are generally assigned separate default TCP port numbers from their cleartext counterparts to enforce encryption.

-If you capture network traffic, in which of the following protocols can you extract login credentials: SMTPS, POP3S, or IMAP?
-- IMAP

 ---
 ## SSH